Emmotes/ic_spoilers/docs/krux.md

         "stacks_on_trigger": "on_timer,1"
     }],
     "requirements": [],
-    "description": {"desc": "Commodore Krux increases the damage bonus of All Hands On Deck! by $(amount)% for each second the Champions are in the current area, stacking multiplicatively up to a maximum of $(max_stacks) stacks."}, "id": 1561,
+    "description": {"desc": "Commodore Krux increases the damage bonus of All Hands On Deck! by $(not_buffed amount)% for each second the Champions are in the current area, stacking multiplicatively up to a maximum of $(max_stacks) stacks."}, "id": 1561,
     "flavour_text": "",
     "graphic_id": 19885,